Ksyruz/cto-take-home/README.md

 5. Insert the processed text into the relevant section of the provided `.docx` template.
 6. Save the output as a new `.docx` file.

+Feel free to use your own equivalent JSONS or intent .txt files if of equivalent complexity should you find this preferable.

 ## API Endpoint

 POST /api/user-request Body: multipart/form-data